Hungarian People's Republic: Changes under Kádár

+Hungary changed its flag on 12 October 1957.
+The coat of arms depicting the emblem of the Hammer and Wheat was removed from its pure tricoloured flag.

 First Kádár followed retributions against the revolutionaries.
 21,600 dissidents were imprisoned, 13,000 interned, and 400 executed.
 But in the early 1960s, he announced a new policy under the motto "He who is not against us is with us", a variation of Rákosi's quote: "He who is not with us is against us".
 He declared a general amnesty, gradually curbed some of the excesses of the secret police, and introduced a relatively liberal cultural and economic course aimed at overcoming the post-1956 hostility towards him and his regime.
 Homosexuality was decriminalized in 1961.

 In 1966, the Central Committee approved the "New Economic Mechanism", which moved away from a strictly planned economy towards a system more reminiscent of the decentralized Yugoslav model.
 Over the next two decades of relative domestic quiet, Kádár's government responded alternately to pressures for minor political and economic reforms as well as to counter-pressures from reform opponents.
 Dissidents (the so-called "Democratic Opposition", Demokratikus ellenzék) still remained closely watched by the secret police however, particularly during the anniversaries of the 1956 uprising in 1966, 1976, and 1986.

 By the early 1980s, it had achieved some lasting economic reforms and limited political liberalization and pursued a foreign policy which encouraged more trade with the West.
 Nevertheless, the New Economic Mechanism led to mounting foreign debt, incurred to subsidize unprofitable industries.
 Many of Hungary's manufacturing facilities were outmoded and unable to produce goods that were salable on world markets.
 Despite this, they succeeded in obtaining sizable financial loans from Western countries without much difficulty.
 During a 1983 visit to Hungary, Soviet leader Yuri Andropov expressed interest in adopting some of the country's economic reforms in the Soviet Union.

 Hungary remained committed to a pro-Soviet foreign policy and openly criticized US president Ronald Reagan's deployment of intermediate-range nuclear missiles in Europe.
 In a speech to the CPH's youth organization in 1981, Kádár said "The forces of capitalism are trying to distract attention from their mounting social problems by stepping up the arms race, but there can be no prospect for mankind other than that of peace and social progress."
 In 1983, Vice President George H. W. Bush and the foreign ministers of France and West Germany visited Budapest, where they received a friendly welcome, but the Hungarian leadership nonetheless reiterated their opposition to US missile deployment.
 They also cautioned the Western representatives not to mistake Hungary's economic reforms for a sign that the country would embrace capitalism.

 Other events during Kadar's tenure were Hungarian aid and support of North Vietnam during the Vietnam War, severing relations with Israel following the Six-Day War, and the boycott of the 1984 Summer Olympics during the Soviet conflict in Afghanistan.